Join the Impact

-Join the Impact was an American LGBT political organization started in reaction to the passage of Proposition 8 in California which rapidly developed into a national coalition of local LGBT rights groups.
+Join the Impact was an American LGBTQ political organization started in reaction to the passage of Proposition 8 in California which rapidly developed into a national coalition of local LGBT rights groups.
 The website for the group was established November 7, 2008, after founders Amy Balliett and Willow Witte decided to utilize a website to try to galvanize attention for the cause.
 The level of success the two women had orchestrating a nationwide protest only a week later may have benefited from the recent historical success the Obama campaign had with the medium.

 Join the Impact held November 15, 2008 anti-Proposition 8 protests against the California State proposition in every state in the U.S. The group's website claims that hundreds of thousands of protesters gathered that day with as many as 10,000 in NYC alone.

 Facebook played a pivotal role in organizing, allowing headquarters for events to form, and communicate with participants locally.
 Additionally, the use of sites like Facebook prevented the website failures that happened early on due to the high numbers of users accessing the site.
 Despite given larger and larger server for free from Hostdango the site continued to crash.
 Wetpaint, a free website wiki community, offered to allow the group to develop a site page for each state.

 Not long after the Wetpaint website came online, another site powered by Wetpaint was created in opposition of the site.
 The site, ProtectMarriage.wetpaint.com, encouraged people to join protests against same-sex marriage.